phuongmychi/Youtube/README.md

 # Youtube
-This is Youtube Clone App
+This is React Native Youtube Clone App